sonykey2003/win-auto-pilot/README.md

-# Auto-Pilot Windows Provisioning with JumpCloud
+# Auto Provisioning Windows Devices with JumpCloud
 ## Before We Start

-### The Problem I Try to Solve
+### The Problem I'm Trying to Solve

-Privisioning Windows devices in a modern way, By:
+To provision Windows devices in a modern way:
-* Without signing up with `Intune`, and other MSFT pricing ties.
+* Without signing up with `Intune`, and the MSFT [enterprise subscriptions](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans).
 * Provide an open-the-box expirence for onboarding remote co-workers.
-* Archieve a liteTouch / ZeroTouch Windows provisioning vision for the IT folks.
+* Archieve a liteTouch / ZeroTouch Windows provisioning experience for the IT folks - to save the precious man hours.

 ### You will need:
 * A Window 10 / 11 installation media.